StenlyTU/LFCS-official/stuff/Networking.md

 ## Synchronize time using other network peers

 * In time synchronization the concept of Stratum define the accuracy of server time.
-* A server with Stratum 0 it is the most reliable
+* A server with Stratum 0 is the most reliable.
-* A server synchronized with a Stratum 0 become Stratum 1
+* A server synchronized with a Stratum 0 become Stratum 1.
 * Stratum 10 is reserved for local clock.
-This means that it is not utilizable
+This means that it is not utilizable.
-* The upper limit for Stratum is 15
+* The upper limit for Stratum is 15.
-* Stratum 16 is used to indicate that a device is unsynchronized
+* Stratum 16 is used to indicate that a device is unsynchronized.
-* Remember that time synchronization between servers is a slowly process
+* Remember that time synchronization between servers is a slowly process.

 * `hwclock` -> Show hardware clock - BIOS.
 Can be synched with system time.
-    * `hwclock --systohc`  -> sync system time to the hardware time
+    * `hwclock --systohc`  -> sync system time to the hardware time.
-    *  `hwclock --hctosys` -> sync hardware time to the system time
+    *  `hwclock --hctosys` -> sync hardware time to the system time.
 * `timedatectl set-time "2016-10-30 13:30:22"` - Part of Systemd ecosystem.
-Set the time
+Set the time.
 * `timedatectl set-timezone Europe/Sofia` - Change the timezone.

 ***CHRONYD:***

-* Default mechanism to synchronize time in CentOS 7
+* Default mechanism to synchronize time in CentOS 7.
 * Chrony is systemd deamon.
 Start it with: `systemctl start chronyd`
 * Configuration file `/etc/chrony.conf`
-    * `server` parameters are servers that are used as source of synchronization
+    * `server` parameters are servers that are used as source of synchronization.
-*  Use the command `chronyc` to interact with the chronyd
+*  Use the command `chronyc` to interact with the chronyd.
-    * `chronyc sources` -> contact server and show them status
+    * `chronyc sources` -> contact server and show them status.
-    * `chronyc tracking` -> show current status of system clock
+    * `chronyc tracking` -> show current status of system clock.
-    * `chronyc ntpdata` -> show more infor for every server
+    * `chronyc ntpdata` -> show more info for every server.

 * **NOTE**: if some of the commands above doesn't work please refer to this bug [https://bugzilla.redhat.com/show_bug.cgi?id=1574418](https://bugzilla.redhat.com/show_bug.cgi?id=1574418)
   * Simple solution: `setenforce 0`
-  * Package `selinux-policy-3.13.1-229` should resolve the problem
+  * Package `selinux-policy-3.13.1-229` should resolve the problem.

 **NTP:**

 * The old method of synchronization.
 To enable it Chronyd must be disabled.
 It's also service.
 * Configuration file `/etc/ntp.conf`
-    * `server` parameters are servers that are used as source of synchronization
+    * `server` parameters are servers that are used as source of synchronization.
-* `ntpq -p` check current status of synchronization
+* `ntpq -p` check current status of synchronization.

 Both NTP and CHRONYD are using port ***123***.
 CHRONYD is working also on port **323**.